kineticdata/react-kinetic-core/docs/API.md

 Fetches all Kapps for the current space.

 `CoreAPI.fetchKapps(options)`

 `options`:
 * `include` - API include parameters (see Kinetic CE reference documentation).
+* `manage` - only return kapps the user can manage if set to true (optional - defaults to false).

 Resolves: `{ kapps: [{ /* ... */ }] }`

 ### fetchKapp